Thiourea dioxide

 Thiourea dioxide or thiox is an organosulfur compound that is used in the textile industry.
 It functions as a reducing agent.
 It is a white solid, and exhibits tautomerism in solution.

 Structure

 Crystalline and gaseous thiourea dioxide adopts a C_{2v}-symmetric structure.
 Selected bond lengths: S-C = 186, C-N = 130, and S-O = 149 pm.
 The sulfur center is pyramidal.
 The C-S bond length is close to that of a single bond.
 For comparison, the C=S bond in thiourea is 171 pm.
 Instead the bonding is described with a significant contribution from a dipolar resonance structure with multiple bonding between C and N. One consequence of this bonding is the planarity of the nitrogen centers.
-In the presence of water or DMSO, thiourea dioxide converts to the tautomer, a sulfinic acid, (H_{2}N)HN=CS(O)(OH), named formamidine sulfinic acid.
+In the presence of water or DMSO, thiourea dioxide converts to the tautomer, a sulfinic acid, (H2N\s)(HN=)C\sS(=O)(\sOH), named formamidine sulfinic acid.